Selling Land to a Developer in Wisconsin

 How Developers Usually Evaluate Land

 Developers usually look beyond acreage.
 They care about frontage, utilities, zoning, density potential, entitlement risk, environmental concerns, off-site improvements, drainage, and whether the project timeline makes sense for their capital.
-A land can be attractive in theory but still fail the underwriting if one major constraint is unresolved.
+A ground can be attractive in theory but still fail the underwriting if one major constraint is unresolved.

 That means sellers should not assume developer interest automatically translates into a quick closing.
 A developer may spend significant time studying access, engineering, municipal approvals, and absorption risk before giving a final commitment.